Understanding NICU Equipment: A Guide for Parents

 Equipment in the NICU

 Arterial line ("art line").
-A plastic catheter most commonly placed in an artery in the baby's wrist, ankle, or umbilical cord to allow for frequent measurement of blood-gas balance and blood pressure.
+A plastic catheter most commonly placed in an artery in your baby's wrist, ankle, or umbilical cord to allow for frequent measurement of blood-gas balance and blood pressure.

 Bililights.
 Bright blue fluorescent lights placed over or around a baby to treat jaundice.
 NICU babies with jaundice usually receive this treatment, called phototherapy.

 Cardiopulmonary monitor.
 A device that tracks your baby's heart and breathing rates.
-Connected to your baby by small, adhesive pads placed on her chest, it shows information on a display screen and can also print onto paper.
+Connected to your baby by small, adhesive pads placed on their chest, it shows information on a display screen and can print onto paper.
 Some machines have additional displays for blood pressure or blood-gas measurements.
 If your baby's heart or breathing rate becomes too fast or too slow, an alarm will sound.
 However, loose connections can lead to false alarms.
 Some NICU hospitals will send infants home with a simplified model of this machine.
+Learning how to read the NICU monitor can help you feel more involved in your baby's care.

 CPAP (continuous positive airway pressure).
-A process by which air is delivered to a baby's lungs, either through small tubes in her nose or through a tube that has been inserted into her windpipe.
-The tubes are attached to a ventilator, which helps the baby breathe, but does not breathe for her.
+A process by which air is delivered to a baby's lungs, either through small tubes in their nose or through a tube that has been inserted into their windpipe.
+The tubes are attached to a ventilator, which helps the baby breathe but does not breathe for her.
 This device prevents airway sacs from collapsing after each breath.

 ECMO (extracorporeal membrane oxygenator).
-A machine that bypasses the lungs and performs gas exchange in the infant's blood until damage to her lungs or heart can heal or be repaired.
+A machine that bypasses the lungs and performs gas exchange in the infant's blood until damage to their lungs or heart can heal or be repaired.

 Feeding tube and syringe.
 Equipment that allows parents to perform gavage, or tube feeding, at home.
 Some babies are not able to take in enough food by mouth, including those with birth defects involving the heart, lungs, mouth, esophagus, or airway.
-So, formula or breast milk is fed, via syringe, into a tube placed in the stomach through the mouth.
-If a baby is not be able to take in enough food by mouth for an extended period of time, she may need to be fed through an opening in her stomach (gastrostomy) to which a small plastic feeding tube has been attached.
+So, formula or breast milk is fed via syringe into a tube that goes through the mouth into the stomach.
+If a baby is not able to take in enough food by mouth for an extended period of time, they may need to be fed through an opening in their stomach (gastrostomy) to which a small plastic feeding tube has been attached.

 Incubator or isolette.
 A clear, plastic box that keeps babies warm and protects them from germs and some noise.
-When they are more mature and can maintain their body temperature better, infants are moved from a baby incubator to an open, plastic box, or a bassinet without a cover.
+When they are more mature and can maintain their body temperature better, infants are moved from an incubator to an open, plastic box or a bassinet without a cover.

 Nasal cannula or nasal prongs.
 Small, plastic tubes that fit into your baby's nostrils and deliver oxygen.
-They often are used in connection with CPAP treatment.
+These baby head cannulas are often used in connection with CPAP treatment.

 Nebulizer.
 A device attached to an ET tube or a mask to deliver vaporized fluids and medications to the baby's airway.

 Oxygen.
-Babies generally are breathing on their own before they go home.
-But some need additional oxygen for a while.
+Babies are generally breathing on their own before they go home, but some need additional oxygen for a while.
 The most common reason is a lung disorder called bronchopulmonary dysplasia (BPD).
-If your baby requires oxygen, you will need an oxygen tank (there are several types) and nasal cannula that go around your baby's head.
+If your baby requires oxygen, you will need an oxygen tank (there are several types) and a nasal cannula that delivers oxygen to your baby's nostrils.
 A home health nurse or respiratory therapist may visit on a regular basis to check on your baby.
-When the doctor decides your baby is breathing better, the amount of supplemental oxygen she receives will be gradually decreased, then discontinued.
+When the doctor decides your baby is breathing better, the amount of supplemental oxygen they receive will be gradually decreased, and then discontinued.

 Oxygen hood.
-A clear, plastic box that fits over the baby's head and supplies her with oxygen-enriched air.
-This is used for infants who can breathe on their own, but still need some extra oxygen.
+A clear, plastic box that fits over the baby's head and supplies them with oxygen-enriched air.
+This baby head box, sometimes called a head box, is used for infants who can breathe on their own but still need some extra oxygen.

 Radiant warmer (also called an open isolette).
 An open bed with an overhead heating source.
-An infant may be placed in a warmer instead of a baby incubator if she needs to be handled frequently, or while she is undergoing NICU monitoring procedures.
-A temperature sensor on the infant's skin allows the bed to adjust to her needs.
+An infant may be placed in a warmer instead of an incubator if they need to be handled frequently or while undergoing NICU monitoring procedures.
+A temperature sensor on the infant's skin allows the bed to adjust to their needs.

 Umbilical catheter.
-Your baby's umbilical cord, with two arteries and one vein, allows access to her circulatory system for the first few days of life.
+Your baby's umbilical cord, with two arteries and one vein, allows access to their circulatory system for the first few days of life.
 A thin tube can be inserted into one of these arteries and threaded to the aorta.
 This is a UAC, or umbilical artery catheter.
 Through this catheter, doctors and nurses can painlessly draw blood without having to repeatedly stick the baby with needles.
-They can also use it to give her fluids, blood, nutrients, and medications.
+They can also use it to give them fluids, blood, nutrients, and medications.
 A small device can be attached to the catheter to continuously monitor your baby's blood pressure.
-The umbilical vein can also be used for infusion of fluids.
-This requires a UVC, or umbilical venous catheter.
+The umbilical vein can also be used for infusion of fluids, requiring a UVC, or umbilical venous catheter.

 What should I bring to the NICU?

 Among all of these vital pieces of equipment, you might like to bring in some comfort measures.
 Ask your doctor if there’s anything specific you can bring in to help your little one feel more comfortable.
 Your doctors are experts who know how best to help preemies grow, develop, and feel at ease.
-Medical staff and nurses will be able to tell you when it’s time to bring in a warm beanie or a soft blanket that your baby can use during kangaroo care; how to choose the right clothes for preemies; and even how many preemie diapers to have on hand.
+Medical staff and nurses can guide you on when to bring in a warm beanie or soft blanket for kangaroo care.
+They'll also advise you on selecting the right clothes for preemies and how many preemie diapers to keep handy.
 You may feel overwhelmed by all the NICU equipment, and hospitals can sometimes feel sterile, but chat with NICU staff about how you can make the space a little more comfortable.

 Join a World of Support